reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 image: images/stock/0012-pages-1200x628-branded.jpg
 url: getting-started-with-spring-boot
 ---
-## Introductiont
+## Introduction
-Spring Boot is the addition to the Spring Framework.
+Spring Boot is an addition to the Spring Framework.

 Using Spring Boot we can create production-grade applications with minimal effort.

 The autoconfiguration allows us to generate the project and start creating business value.
 Spring Boot autoconfiguration is non-invasive, which means that we can change only the parts that we need.

 In this article, we will go through the creation process of the application.
 We will show how to use basic Spring features and end up with a fully functional application that we can run.